 What is happiness?
 Happiness doesn’t mean being joyful or laughing all day long.
 Although happiness should be defined by each of us for ourselves, a general understanding of it could be having more good moments and memories than bad ones and having an overall feeling of satisfaction and fulfillment.
 So, how can we have more happy moments?

-- Give yourself permission.
 Give yourself permission to be happy.
 Many of us have the impression that we’re not allowed to be happy, that we don’t deserve it.
-Well, we’re all WRONG!
-We ALL deserve to be happy, no matter what others say or even what we believe.
+Well, we’re all wrong!
+We all deserve to be happy, no matter what others say or even what we believe.
 And if you look deep inside you, you’ll feel it in your gut.
 I am right.
-You DO deserve to be happy.
+You do deserve to be happy.
 So give yourself permission to be.
 Start enjoying that freedom.
-YOU CAN BE HAPPY.
+You can be happy.

 Somebody tells you something or does something you don’t like?
 You might get angry, upset or feel ill-treated.
-Or you might turn it around by being original and choosing to interpret it as a wakeup call or as a funny situation.
+Or you might turn it around by being original and choosing to interpret it as a wake-up call or as a funny situation.
 They called you something… choose to find it funny instead of offensive.
 They push you, ignore you or even talk about you… choose to consider it just a reminder that we are all humans and, as such, make mistakes.
 Love the humanity in those who upset you.